cschreib/vif/doc/sphinx/vector.rst

 Type aliases
 ------------

 While templates are a fantastic tool for library writers, they can easily become a burden for the *user* of the library, because of the additional syntax complexity (the ``<...>`` in the name of the vector type).
-Since phy++ is a numerical analysis library, we know in advance what types will most often be stored inside the vectors, and we therefore introduce type aliases for the most common vector types:
+Since vif is a numerical analysis library, we know in advance what types will most often be stored inside the vectors, and we therefore introduce type aliases for the most common vector types:

 * ``vec1f``: vector of ``float``,
 * ``vec1d``: vector of ``double``,